DavidRambo/dnr-hugo/content/portfolio/resume.md

 ## Academic Publications
 ### Peer-Reviewed Journal Articles

-* “Building, Coding, Typing,” under review at *Computational Culture* (in revision for publication).
+* “Building, Coding, Typing,” under review at *Computational Culture* (in revision for publication in Fall 2020).

 * “Contact Traces: On the Creative Technology of Videogame Gore,” *Discourse: Journal for Theoretical Studies in Media and Culture* (accepted September 2019).